Staff

 Kirsten Rokke

-Communications and Events Consultant
+Director of Communications and Events

 Kirsten Rokke

-Communications and Events Consultant
+Director of Communications and Events

 kirsten@mnhomelesscoalition.org

-Kirsten serves as the Communications and Events Consultant with the Minnesota Coalition for the Homeless.
+Kirsten serves as the Director of Communications and Events with the Minnesota Coalition for the Homeless.
 From 2014-2021 Kirsten worked with MCH in various roles, the most recent one being the Director of Communications.
 Kirsten worked with Goff Public, a public relations firm in Saint Paul, until May of 2023, where she started working with her own clients in communication in a public relations capacity.

 One of the most successful efforts in her career was assisting in the creation of a statewide narrative around housing stability and economic security that prioritized person-centered messaging and storytelling.
 Kirsten draws from a professional background at the intersection of strategic communications and public policy, and she has successfully helped organizations, companies, and nonprofits tell powerful stories that result in positive outcomes.